 Arthritis - psoriatic

-Psoriasis is a common, chronic skin condition that causes red patches on the body.
+Psoriasis is a common skin problem that causes red patches on the body.
+It is an ongoing (chronic) inflammatory condition.
 About 1 in 20 people with psoriasis will develop arthritis with the skin condition.
 In most cases, psoriasis comes before the arthritis.

-People who also have arthritis usually have the skin and nail changes of psoriasis.
+Most of the time, people with psoriatic arthritis have the skin and nail changes of psoriasis.
 Often, the skin gets worse at the same time as the arthritis.

 During a physical exam, the health care provider will look for: